mbr/win-install-stick/README.rst

 win-install-stick
 =================

-Shell script to create a bootable USB stick to install Windows from a .iso file without having to have another Windows machine nearby.
+Shell script to create a bootable USB stick to install Windows from an .iso file without another Windows machine.

 Tested with Windows 7 (and an ISO-file from DreamSpark).